Cxpher/KPS-SD/deploy_sd/README.rst

   * Maximum length of 63 lowercase alphanumeric characters
   * Dash (-) and dot (.) characters are allowed.
 For example, my-servicedomain.contoso.com is a valid Service Domain name

-4.Select Single Node to create a single-node Service Domain
+4. Select Single Node to create a single-node Service Domain
   * You cannot expand this Service Domain later by adding nodes